Ghum Hai Kisikey Pyaar Meiin: Crossovers

 On 17 April 2024, Ghum Hai Kisikey Pyaar Meiin aired one-hour Ram Navami special episode and had a crossover with Imlie wherein Imlie Reddy, Surya and Indira from Imlie attended the celebrations.
 This episode is placed under regular episodes tray in JioHotstar.

 On 27 May 2024, Ghum Hai Kisikey Pyaar Meiin aired one-and-a-half-hour special episode and had a crossover with Udne Ki Aasha wherein Savi-Ishaan and Sayali-Sachin rush to a hill-top temple together.
 This episode is placed under Mahasangam tray in JioHotstar.

 On 9 September 2024, Ghum Hai Kisikey Pyaar Meiin aired one-hour Ganesh Chaturthi special episode and had a crossover with Maati Se Bandhi Dor wherein Vaiju-Ranvijay from Maati Se Bandhi Dor attended the celebrations and Vaiju saved Sai's life by donating her blood.
 This episode is placed under regular episodes tray in JioHotstar.

 On 14 March 2025, Ghum Hai Kisikey Pyaar Meiin aired one-hour Holi special episode and had a crossover with Iss Ishq Ka...
 Rabb Rakha with the event hosted by Gaurav Khanna.
 This episode is placed under Mahasangam tray in JioHotstar.

-On 9 June 2025, Ghum Hai Kisikey Pyaar Meiin aired one-hour special episode Manoranjan Ka Mahasangam and had a crossover with Udne Ki Asha and Jaadu Teri Nazar — Daayan Ka Mausam wherein Savi-Neil, Sayali-Sachin and Gauri-Vihaan rush to Lal Tekdi temple.
+On 9 June 2025, Ghum Hai Kisikey Pyaar Meiin aired one-hour special episode Manoranjan Ka Mahasangam and had a crossover with Udne Ki Aasha and Jaadu Teri Nazar – Daayan Ka Mausam wherein Savi-Neil, Sayali-Sachin and Gauri-Vihaan rush to Lal Tekdi temple.
 This episode is placed under Mahasangam tray in JioHotstar.